Incognito examines the unconscious part of our brains and how they interact with our conscious brain.

-Robotics started with quick progress, but since decades it still hasn’t overcome yet the most simple of human tasks: crossing a road safely, walking on a sidewalk without falling etc.
+Robotics started with quick progress, but for decades it still hasn’t overcome yet the most simple of human tasks: crossing a road safely, walking on a sidewalk without falling, etc.

 We Like Those Who Are Like Us

-People tend to marry partner with the same initial of their name more often than pure chance otherwise would have.
+People tend to marry partners with the same initial of their name more often than pure chance otherwise would have.

 David Eagleman says it’s because people with the same initial somehow remind us of ourselves (also discussed in Influence by Cialdini).

-The same goes for a product we buy or say we like: we tend to prefer products with our same initial.
+The same goes for a product we buy or say we like: we tend to prefer products with the same initial.

-Psychologists say it’s because of unconscious self-love or perhaps because we like things which are familiar (in psychology it’s called implicit egotism).
+Psychologists say it’s because of unconscious self-love or perhaps because we like things that are familiar (in psychology it’s called implicit egotism).

-I wish the author could have explained if we like people who are familiar with us because they remind us of ourselves or because we like things which seem familiar.
+I wish the author could have explained if we like people who are familiar with us because they remind us of ourselves or because we like things that seem familiar.